Indigenous higher education

 Indigenous Student Success Program

 The Australian Government is responsible for the Indigenous Student Success Program (ISSP), which is currently managed by the Department of Prime Minister and Cabinet.
-The ISSP allocates some funding for certain activities to universities in order to meet Government objectives.
+The ISSP is an initiative of the Commonwealth Government that began on 1 January 2017.
+It provides supplementary funding to universities to help students take on the demands of university and succeed.

-Further information on the ISSP program is available at:
+Further information on the ISSP program is available on the Department of Prime Minister and Cabinet’s website.

 Partnership with NATSIHEC

-Universities Australia and the National Aboriginal and Torres Strait Islander Higher Education Consortium (NATSIHEC) have formed a positive and productive working relationship over many years.
+Universities Australia and the National Aboriginal and Torres Strait Islander Higher Education Consortium (NATSIHEC) have forged a partnership over many years.

-UA regularly engages and consults with NATSIHEC through a variety of different mechanisms in order to inform UA’s ongoing efforts to, along with its member universities, improve Indigenous higher education outcomes.
+UA regularly engages and consults with NATSIHEC through a variety of mechanisms to inform UA’s ongoing efforts – along with its member universities – to improve Indigenous higher education success.

 Sharing good practice/useful links

 Universities Australia encourages the sharing of good practice across the sector.
-Universities Australia will feature examples of member universities demonstrating innovative and positive outcomes for its students, academics and communities on this website.
+Universities Australia will feature examples of university initiatives that deliver success for students, academics and communities.
 The first tranche of case studies will be available later in 2019.

 If you wish to share examples of good practice with demonstrable outcomes at your institution or organisation please email UA at firstname.lastname@example.org